 To make scallop or gratin potato it is very important to pick a potato that will hold its shape when it’s baking in the creamy liquid.
 I recommend using a starchy potato, and the starch will help to thicken the cream.
 Some of the best potatoes for potato gratin are russet potatoes and Yukon Golds.
 The russets will give you a more creamy texture, and the Yukon Golds will hold their shape beautifully.
 I chose Yukon Golds for this Leek and Potato Gratin.

-Meanwhile in a frying pan, add four Tablespoons of olive oil, add the leeks, sea salt with oregano and other spices by Salt Odyssey (also available in our online store).
+Meanwhile in a frying pan, add four Tablespoons of olive oil, add the leeks, sea salt with oregano and other spices.
 Sauté for about 8 minutes or until the leeks become tender.
 Keep the leek mixture in a small bowl until you are ready to assemble the dish.

 This Leek and Potato Gratin Recipe is tasty, tender, cheesy, and amazingly delicious.
 I will definitely make it again either for Christmas or New Year’s Eve.
 Maybe both.